spacemonkeydelivers/riscv_security_contest_project/doc/application.md

 1. make

 Please find the resources consumption log for FPGA in attachment.
-Thanks for the attention and waiting for your reply.
+Thank you for your time, looking forward to your reply

 Best regards